 • Don’t criticize their actions or character.
 Instead, focus the discussion on how the drinking behaviors specifically impact their physical and mental health, relationships, career, and overall quality of life.

-Motivating a Parent to Get Help
+Motivating an Alcoholic Parent to Get Help

 Encouraging an alcoholic parent to seek treatment can be challenging but makes a meaningful difference.
 Here are some supportive ways to approach it: